-Powderpost beetles, a type of wood boring beetle, can cause extensive damage to wood structures within your home, with each insect capable of living up to a year and producing up to 50 offspring per breeding cycle.
-To get rid of these aggravating and damaging pests, your exterminator will provide either fumigation, thermal treatment, or topical borate treatment to eliminate your powderpost beetles, depending on the extent of your infestation.
+Powderpost beetles, a type of wood-boring beetle, can cause extensive damage to wood structures within your home.
+Each insect is capable of living up to a year and can up to 50 offspring per breeding cycle.
+Our wood boring beetle treatment can include either fumigation, thermal treatment, or topical borate treatment, depending on the extent of your infestation.

 Carpenter Ants Vs. Termites

-A lot of people frequently confuse termites and carpenter ants due to their similar size.
+A lot of people frequently confuse termites and carpenter ants due to their similar size, but carpenter ants are another wood destroying organism.
 Here are a few ways to set them apart:

 - Appearance – Carpenter ants have a well-defined narrow waist, bent antennae, and have four wings of uneven length.
 Termites have no waist, straight antennae, and its four wings are of equal size – much longer than its body.